 Creating new Power BI Embedded Capacity resource with Multi-Geo

-In the Create resource screen, you need to choose the location of your capacity.
-Until now, it was limited only to the location of your Power BI tenant, so only a single location was available.
+In the Create resource screen, choose the location of your capacity.
+Previously, the location was limited to the location of your Power BI tenant, so only a single location was available.
 With Multi-Geo, you can choose between different regions to deploy your capacity.

-Notice that when opening the location drop-down menu, your home tenant is the default selection.
+Notice that when you open the location drop-down menu, your home tenant is the default selection.

-When choosing a different location, a message prompts you to make sure you're aware of the selection.
+When you choose a location other than the default tenant location, a message prompts you to make sure you're aware of the selection.

 View Capacity location

-You can see your capacities location easily when going to the main Power BI Embedded management page in the Azure portal.
+You can see your capacities' locations easily from the main Power BI Embedded management page in the Azure portal.

 Manage existing capacities location

-You can't change a Power BI Embedded resource location once you've created a new capacity.
+You can't change a Power BI Embedded resource location once you created a new capacity.